WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/03-sound-desks/index.md

 ![Soundcraft Spirit E12](./soundcraft-spirit-e12-kishansharma.jpg)

 Our second analogue desk, with four extra inputs, and the capability for any channel to be either stereo or mono!
+The main LR on this desk has a scale from 0 to -infinity, and the line takes out 15db, so the gain knobs are labeled from +5 to +60db.
+Not sure how this affects anything but I guess thats something about this desk.

 ## Yamaha O1V96